The Only Guide to Agile Localization You’ll Ever Need

 • Timelines, etc.

-The Phrase Localization Suite is designed from the ground up with agile development in mind, bringing together all the components into a continuous localization process on a single platform.
+The Phrase Localization Platform is designed from the ground up with agile development in mind, bringing together all the components into a continuous localization process on a single platform.

 Preparing for translation